HIV/AIDS in Malaysia

-The first HIV/AIDS case in Malaysia made its debut in 1986.
-Since then, HIV/AIDS has become one of the country's most serious health and development challenges.
-As of 2020, the Ministry of Health estimated that 87 per cent of an estimated 92,063 people living with HIV (PLHIV) in Malaysia were aware of their status, 58 per cent of reported PLHIV received antiretroviral therapy, and 85 per cent of those on antiretroviral treatment became virally suppressed.
-Despite making positive progress, Malaysia still fell short of meeting the global 2020 HIV goals of 90-90-90, with a scorecard of 87-58-85.
+The first known HIV/AIDS case in Malaysia was in 1986.
+Since then, HIV/AIDS has become one of Malaysia's most serious health and development challenges.
+In 2020, the Ministry of Health estimated that 87 per cent of an estimated 92,063 people living with HIV (PLHIV) in Malaysia were aware of their status, 58 per cent of reported PLHIV received antiretroviral therapy, and 85 per cent of those on antiretroviral treatment became virally suppressed.
+Despite making positive progress, Malaysia fell short of meeting the global 2020 HIV goals of 90-90-90, with a scorecard of 87-58-85.

-Malaysia is ranked seventh highest in adult prevalence of HIV/AIDS in Asia after Thailand, Papua New Guinea, Burma, Cambodia, Vietnam and Indonesia with a 0.45% prevalence rate.
-According to the United Nations, Malaysia is one of the ten countries which together accounted for over 95% of all new HIV infections in the region of Asia-Pacific in 2016.
+In 2007, Malaysia ranked seventh highest in adult prevalence of HIV/AIDS in Asia, after Thailand, Papua New Guinea, Burma, Cambodia, Vietnam and Indonesia with a 0.45% prevalence rate.
+In 2016, Malaysia was one of the ten countries which together accounted for over 95% of all new HIV infections in the Asia-Pacific region.

 In 2020, Malaysia recorded an incidence rate of 8.5 cases per 100,000 population, a 70 percent drop from 28.5 cases per 100,000 people in 2002.